hudson155/kairo/README.md

 # Limber

-Limber is a highly dynamic application framework built on Ktor and Preact.
+Limber is a highly dynamic application framework built on Ktor and React.

 * [`limber-backend-application`](/limber-backend-application):
     Limber's back end implementation.